smcgregor/privly-seamless-posting-documentation/README.md

 - The background script will forward Chrome messages of which `action` start with `posting/app` to all Privly applications (each Privly applications will filter messages).

-- The background script will forward Chrome messages of which `action` start with `posting/contentScript` to all content scripts (each `Resource` will filter messages as metioned above).
+- The background script will forward Chrome messages of which `action` start with `posting/contentScript` to all content scripts (each `Resource` will filter messages as mentioned above).

 - The background script itself will try to handle Chrome messages of which `action` start with `posting/background`.

 #### Resource State

-A `Resource` have a `state` property, indicates whether it is in the seamless-posting mode.
+A `Resource` has a `state` property that indicates whether it is in the seamless-posting mode.

 `state == OPEN`: In seamless-posting mode (posting form is open).